Environmental Sound Deepfake Detection Using Deep-Learning Framework: Proposed Deep-Learning Framework

-In our previous work~\cite{novel_train}, we proposed a novel training strategy which proves effective to separate bonafide and fake distribution for deepfake speech detection.
-This inspire us to apply this training strategy for the ESDD task in this paper.
-Particularly, the training strategy is modified and described in Fig.~\ref{fig:training_strategy} with three phases of training processes.
-In the first phase, we train the model with three loss functions for 20 epoch and the learning rate of 5E-4.
+In our previous work~\cite{novel_train}, we proposed a novel training strategy which proves effective to separate real and fake distribution for deepfake speech detection.
+This inspires us to apply a variant of this training strategy for the ESDD task in this paper.
+Particularly, the training strategy is modified and described in Fig.~\ref{fig:training_strategy} with two phases of training processes.

+In the first phase, we train the model with multiple heads accompanying with multiple loss functions.
+In particular, batch of audios go through the backbone to obtain audio embedding $\mathbf{X}$.
+Then, multiple heads, each of which presents one MLP architecture as shown in Fig.~\ref{fig:high-level-arc}, are applied to explore the audio embedding $\textbf{X}$.
 The first loss function, A-Softmax loss, is for multiple-class classification (i.e., we consider each fake generator as a category).
-The second loss, Contrastive loss, is used to separate bonafide and fake distribution.
-The final loss, Central loss, is used to condense the distribution of bonafide.
-The combination of three loss is effective to separate fake and bonafide distribution.
-In the second phase, we train the model with one loss function of Cross Entropy and Mixup data augmentation for 10 epoch and the low learning rate of 1E-5.
-Finally, we train the model with Cross Entropy without Mixup data augmentation for 5 epoch and the learning rate of 1E-6.
-Notably, the deep neural network backbone is frozen in the final phase.
+The second loss, Contrastive loss~\cite{Contrastive_loss}, is used to separate real and fake distribution.
+The final loss, Central loss, is used to condense the distribution of real audio.
+The combination of three loss functions is effective to separate fake and real distribution.

+In the second phase, we feed real audios into the backbone, obtain real audio embeddings $\mathbf{X_r}$.
+Given real audio embeddings, we compute and achieve the central point of the distribution of real audio embeddings $\mathcal{N(\mathbf{X_r})}$.
+Regarding the reference process, a testing audio is fed into the backbone to obtain a testing audio embedding $\mathbf{x_t}$.
+The testing audio embedding is compared with the central point of the real distribution $\mathcal{N(\mathbf{X_r})}$ using cosine similarity to decide whether the testing audio is fake or real.